-Despite its practical and theoretical contributions, this study has limitations, which may be addressed by future research.
-First, it assumes the generalizable validity of personality measurements of job performance criteria in the Israeli public sector.
-The FFM is a universally agreed personality trait model, applicable to everyone, everywhere, disregarding cultural backgrounds.
-Nonetheless, it would be recommendable to perform an additional research centering on the influence of specific cultural backgrounds on personality traits.
-Second, the individual determinants of performance may not be innovative per se.
-Yet, the overall system of determinants presented in this study has significant implications.
-Like any other empirical model, ours is a specific theoretical construct analyzing and reflecting a given practice (its data).
-Differently expressed, our model offers a particularized, theoretical perspective of a general, socio-cultural phenomenon.
-This entails that research, theory, and practice could all benefit from similar tests focusing on additional contexts and employing different predictors.
-Third, one may argue that job applicants tend to exaggerate their skills and motivation, thus questioning the reliability of selection devices.
-Nonetheless, current study has shown that the reliability of traditional psychometric approaches to personnel selection can be augmented with newly developed devices such as the Ideal Employee Coefficient, which by extracting social meaning provides a supplement to traditional scorings of responses to personality items (Marcus et al., 2019).
-Thereby, interview’s self-presentations can supply HRMs with additional and potentially useful information about candidates.
-Albeit prima facie a drawback, the foregoing reinforces this paper’s contention as to the suitability of employing personality trait’s measures for recruiting and managing outstanding employees in the public sector.
+Despite its practical and theoretical contributions, this study has limitations that could be addressed in future research.
+First, it assumes the general validity of personality measurement of job performance criteria in the Israeli public sector.
+The FFM is a universally agreed personality trait model, applicable to everyone, everywhere, irrespective of cultural background.
+Nonetheless, additional research centering on the influence of specific cultural backgrounds on personality traits should be conducted.
+Second, the individual determinants of performance may not be innovative in themselves.
+However, the system of determinants presented in this study has significant implications.
+Like any other empirical model, ours is a specific theoretical construct analyzing and reflecting a given practice and offers a particularized, theoretical perspective of a general, socio-cultural phenomenon.
+Consequently, other research, theoretical development, and practice could benefit from similar testing in other contexts and employing different predictors.
+Third, job applicants may exaggerate their skills and motivation, thus undermining the reliability of selection devices.
+Nonetheless, the current study has shown that the reliability of traditional psychometric approaches for personnel selection can be enhanced with newly developed devices such as the Ideal Employee Coefficient which, by extracting social meaning, provides a supplement to traditional scorings of responses relating to personality aspects (Marcus et al., 2019).
+Thus, interviewees’ self-presentations can supply HRMs with additional useful information about candidates.
+Rather than detracting, this reinforces the contention in this paper that measuring personality traits is beneficial for recruiting and managing outstanding employees in the public sector.

-Fourth, there may be ethical limitations in employing personality traits for selection purposes.
-In some democratic countries, among which Israel figures, people living with disabilities, including autism, cannot be discriminated against.
+Fourth, there may be ethical issues in identifying personality traits for selection purposes.
+In democratic countries such as Israel, people living with disabilities including autism, cannot be discriminated against.
 The extent of applicability of these restrictions may vary according to countries, states, and provinces.
 In this context, it may be added that there is growing evidence that normative personality and personality disorder phenomena are common continua.
-Although scholars have suggested that FFM traits could be used to diagnose personality disorders, HRM’s may need to exercise caution when choosing and relying on different personality measures, both in recruitment and assessment processes (Melson-Silimon et al., 2019).
+Although scholars have suggested that identifying FFM traits can help to diagnose personality disorders, HRMs need to exercise caution when assessing personality measures in recruitment and assessment processes (Melson-Silimon et al., 2019).

 References